 Here are some estimates based on party needs for ice.
 I hope this helps and as most good hosts & hostesses know, always err on the side of having extras!
 Check out this Ice Estimator for all your answers.

 Best Iced Drinks & Cocktails

 Now that you have all the ice you ever wanted, time to mix up a few yummy drinks.
 Here are my favorite drinks, cocktails, and smoothies.
-I highly suggest the iced coffee which is uniquely sweet, creamy, cool, and minty.
+I highly suggest the recipe for iced coffee which is uniquely sweet, creamy, cool, and minty.

 How Long Does it Take For Water to Freeze?